allkern/Geebly/README.md

 - `BCPD/BGPD`

 ### CPU
-The CPU is fully implemented, with the exception of `stop`, which is emulated as a NOP.
+The CPU is fully implemented.

-Interrupts are partially supported, Vblank (`VBL`) is the only one that's currently implemented, Joypad (`JOYP`), and Timer (`TMI`) interrupts are WIP.
+Almost all IRQs are supported, with the exception of `SC` (no Serial support yet), plus `STAT` might be broken, but testing points to it being close to perfectly emulated.

 ### Mapper/cartridge type support
 Most common mappers are fully implemented, that is: